Maple Roasted Sweet Potatoes Recipe

 • Minimal Ingredients: Everything is simple and easy to find.

-• Warm Flavor: Cinnamon adds a gentle warmth without overpowering.
+• Optional warm spice: Cinnamon adds gentle warmth if used

 • Naturally Sweet: Maple syrup creates a subtle glaze.